The Culavedalla Sutta

 As stated previously, unbinding from clinging, specifically clinging mind and the five clinging-aggregates is the stated purpose of the Buddha’s teachings.
 The result is a life of lasting peace and happiness.
 When anatta has been abandoned lasting peace and happiness would be seen as the only realistic goal anyone could hope to develop.
-When the ego-personality is still clinging to a doctrine of self, and still craving for continual establishment of its own deluded state, even lasting peace and happiness will not be enough to satisfy the craving of anatta.
-Modern Buddhism has accommodated the needs of anatta by providing vehicles for the ego-personality to establish itself by presenting doctrines that include the notions of an inherent buddha-nature, awakening to “buddha-hood” and even Buddhist “heavens” of various descriptions and requirements.
+When the ego-personality is still clinging to a doctrine of self, and still craving for the continual establishment of its own deluded state, even lasting peace and happiness will not be enough to satisfy the craving of anatta.
+Modern Buddhism has accommodated the needs of anatta by providing vehicles for the ego-personality to establish itself by presenting doctrines that include the notions of an inherent Buddha-nature, awakening to “Buddha-hood” and even Buddhist “heavens” of various descriptions and requirements.

 Visakha, despite his understanding, continues to cling to the need to establish a “self” after liberation.